-caused by a flesh-eating bacteria.
 As its name implies, necrotizing fasciitis can destroy the muscles, skin and underlying tissue of the body.
+The word "necrotizing" refers to something that causes body tissue to die.
+According to the National Institutes of Health (NIH):

-The good news is that this type of infection is very rare.
+The good news is that this type of infection is rare.
 But the bad news is that it's also deadly.
 Necrotizing fasciitis is actually caused by several kinds of bacteria.
 In some instances, it's the same bacteria that cause other, more common infections such as strep throat and impetigo.
-The bacteria that caused Copeland's infection is called Aeromonas hydrophila.

-.
-Doctors have described the Copeland case as a tragic "perfect storm" of conditions that led to her infection: the bacteria was present in the water over which Copeland was zip-lining; her accident caused her to fall into the water and cut her calf; and for whatever reason, her body is just the right host for this type of bacteria, allowing the infection to really take off.
+In the case of the Georgia woman, Aimee Copeland, doctors described it as a tragic "perfect storm" of conditions that led to her infection: the bacteria was present in the water over which Copeland was zip-lining; her accident caused her to fall into the water and cut her calf; and for whatever reason, her body is just the right host for this type of bacteria, allowing the infection to take off.

 One thing to keep in mind is that the symptoms of necrotizing fasciitis are similar to those of a less-severe infection: pain, fever, swelling, redness and nausea.
-However, the symptoms are likely to be much worse than you would expect from the size of the wound or injury.
+However, the symptoms are likely to be much worse than you would expect from the size of the wound.
+The NIH says symptoms may include a painful bump on the skin that spreads, a bruise-like area that grows rapidly or skin that breaks open.

 It can be hard to gauge pain levels with kids — some cry at every paper cut while others stoically push broken bones back through the skin.
 But doctors say one way to tell the difference between this deadly infection and more common infections is that kids with an infected wound are likely to be grumpy or angry, whereas as kids with necrotizing fasciitis are much weaker and sicker.